ale-novo/xpradar/radar/README.md

 ## Run How-to:

-edit the file inidata/default.ini and change the following items according to your OpenGC/X-Plane configuration:
+edit the file inidata/default.ini and change the following items according to your X-Plane configuration:

 ```
 cd src/main
-./xpopengc default
+./xpradar default
 ```

 It should start a X window with a default gauge and tell you on the command line that it expects a X-Plane connection

 Start X-Plane with the xpserver plugin.
-You should see OpenGC display content changing according To your flight data.
+You should see the display content changing according To your flight data.

-## Configuration using opengc.ini
+## Configuration using default.ini

-To get running, edit opengc.ini so that it matches your system configuration and desired gauge layout.
+To get running, edit default.ini so that it matches your system configuration and desired gauge layout.

 ## Paths
-The first portion of opengc.ini establishes the location of your font and nav data directories.
+The first portion of default.ini establishes the location of your font and nav data directories.
 Both declarations are formatted in the same way, as
 follows:

 ```
 NAV DATABASE PATH
-/Users/beowulf/opengc/xplanenav/
+xplanenav/
 FONT PATH
-/Users/beowulf/opengc/opengc/Fonts/
+Fonts/
 ```

 ## Data source selection